 Probation is the primary agency responsible for handling matters relating to juvenile delinquency.
 Probation plays a prominent role in many other venues where the general welfare of youth is the focus.
 Probation personnel participate in a number of initiatives and programs geared toward improving opportunities for youth and families.
 Many Probation staff are involved in coaching various sports activities outside their work schedule.
-Officers also participate in events for the extensive homeless population in the local community as well as a number of events related to the MJUSD; such as Read Across America, Prom, Graduation and Grad Night.
+Officers also participate in events for the extensive homeless population in the local community as well as a number of events ythroughthe local schools; such as Read Across America, career fairs, Prom, school sporting events, Graduation and Grad Night.

 The Probation Department hosts a weekly Gang Meeting to discuss gang trends and identify needs in the community.
 Local law enforcement and school personnel attend these meetings.
 This is an information sharing meeting where school officials often identify youth who may be involved in, or at risk of involvement in criminal street gangs.
 Often times, these youth have not entered the criminal justice system, which makes this forum a great opportunity to provide prevention services.

 Prevention and early intervention are important aspects of Yuba County's juvenile justice continuum.
-Since 1986, the Probation Department has collaborated with the MJUSD, Wheatland High School (WHS) and YCOE to facilitate the Probation and School Success (PASS) program.
+Since 1986, the Probation Department has collaborated with the MJUSD, Wheatland Union High School District (WUHSD) and YCOE to facilitate the Probation and School Success (PASS) program.
 The PASS program is a preventative program, which focuses on reducing violence at home and at the school site; identifying and providing intervention services in relation to child abuse; reducing the number of referrals to the criminal justice system using proactive measures; and providing a coordination of resources and behavioral strategies which foster resiliency.
 This collaborative approach includes the probation officers assisting student and family access to services and special assistance as needed; providing intervention to families and students in crisis situations; providing student and family support as student's transition through grade level changes; increasing the relationship and/or partnership between home and school; and increasing community involvement and support to enhance the use of volunteers at the school site.
 Enhancing the individual potential of student's results in measurable outcomes which have increased academic performance, increased promotion rates, reduced violence at the school sites, reduced out-of-school suspensions and improved attendance among all students.

 Many of the students involved in the program are from lower socioeconomic backgrounds and often from families with lower educational levels.
 The PASS Program provides multifaceted services to address barriers faced by these families.
 The officers account for the generational and cultural diversity in their daily practices, help to address barriers to learning, and promote healthy development in these students.
 Additionally, officers are trained in trauma informed practices and approaches.
 Many of the students and families have a history of trauma, and only by understanding and approaching each case with empathy can the officer be truly effective.
-Students have returned to in-person school since the Governor's stay-at-home order in 2020.
-The PASS officers along with school staff have helped the youth with their transition.